 8. Claims history

-Any claim has the potential to affect how much you pay for auto insurance.
-While at-fault claims will result in higher rates, the number of claims you make is also important.
+Any claim can affect how much you pay for auto insurance.
+While at-fault claims will result in higher rates, the number of claims you make is also significant.

 If you have made several claims on your policy in a certain period of time, such as three claims in three years, you can expect your car insurance rate to increase.
-A larger number of claims will peg you as a higher-risk driver and raise your premiums for a few years.
+More claims will peg you as a higher-risk driver and raise your premiums for a few years.

 9. Auto insurance coverage level

-The type and amount of car insurance you buy will play a role in how much you pay for a policy.
+The type and amount of car insurance you buy will affect how much you pay for a policy.
 If you opt for more coverage, such as the recommended coverage limits of 100/300/100, you’ll pay more for insurance than if you opt for your state’s minimum coverage – which is not recommended.

 Standard car insurance coverages include:

-- Collision and comprehensive insurance: Adding collision and comprehensive means you have full coverage.
+• Collision and comprehensive insurance: Adding collision and comprehensive means full coverage.
 Collision covers damage to your car when it hits another object/vehicle.
 Comprehensive covers your car for natural disasters, animal strikes, theft and vandalism.

 10. Discounts